 Taylor Bernosky is a

-sophomore with a double major in Mathematics and Music Performance.
+junior with a double major in Mathematics and Music Performance.
 She is a

 member of the Honors School and on the executive board of the Phi Eta Sigma